FlipFlop17/AzRebit/README.md

 ### Recommendation

-When enabled you can add the cleanup function that is using `DaysToKeepRequests` counter after which it will clean up requests older than specified days.
->We recommed to enable this only if you are not handling cleanup on your own which is suggested.

 Since the resubmition is best used just for failed requests, keeping successfull runs might increase storage size.
 You can delete the saved request within your function by using the provided `DeleteSavedBlobAsync()` method in case of a successfull execution.

 ```csharp
 //optional - delete the save request.
 Usually you would want this iy your function runned successfuly
 await AzRebitBlobExtensions.DeleteSavedBlobAsync(funcContext.InvocationId.ToString());
 ```
 Additionaly you can setup a Lifecycle Management policy on your storage account to automatically delete blobs older than a certain number of days.

 ## How It Works

 1. **Function Discovery** - On startup, the package automatically scans assemblies and discovers all methods decorated with the `[Function]` attribute
 2. **Registration** - Discovered function names alonside its trigger data are cached
-3. **Middleware** - Before your function starts a middleware will save the incoming request to a local storage account and tag it with the unique (InvocationId) derived the function context.
+3. **Middleware** - Before your function starts, middleware ``IFunctionsWorkerMiddleware`` will be invoked to save the incoming request to a local storage account and tag it with the unique (InvocationId) derived the function context.
 4. **Resubmit Handling** - Incoming requests to `/resubmit` are crossreferenced with the triggers we support and accordingly the payload is pulled from its saved location and sent again to the Function's trigger.

 ## Making a Resubmit Request

-Making a resubmit request depends on two important parameters:
+Making a resubmit request depends on two important query params:
-**functionName** and \***\*invocationId**
+**functionName** and **invocationId**

 `functionName` --> Name of Azure function as defined inside `[Function()]`
-`invocationId` -->Each function run has a uniqueuId which the package is using to tag and locate the payload to resubmit.
+`invocationId` -->Each function run has a uniqueId coming from the ``FunctionContext``.
+That Id is used to tag and locate the payload to resubmit.
-To locate what is the unique id of you run you need to inspect your logs and search for InvocationId.
+To locate what is the unique id of you run you need to inspect your logs and search for InvocationId property.
 [InvocationIdProperty](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.functions.worker.functioncontext.invocationid?view=azure-dotnet)

 ```bash
 curl -X POST "http://localhost:7071/api/resubmit?functionName=MyFunction&invocationId=abc-123-def-456" \
 ```

+>In case of HTTP triggers the invocationid can be a custom.
+If you add a header ``x-azrebit-invocationid`` with a custom value that value will be used as invocationId.

 ## API Reference